 While there are many who love this genre, most of us are watching it simply to feel that thrill or send chills down the spine.
 It’s kind of an addiction that makes you watch films that are prone to scare the hell out of you.

-Hollywood has been making all kinds of horror Movies since from its inception.
+Hollywood has been making all kinds of horror movies since its inception.
 This genre was more likely developed as an art just like comedy.
 Unlike the comedy genre, which is, of course, used to make people laugh, the horror genre was to scare people.

-Till date, there have been a lot of Hollywood Films under horror genre creating multiple sub-genres such as supernatural horror, paranormal horror, comedy horror, psychological horror, horror thrillers, serial killer themes, bloodshed themes, cannibal themes, etc.
+To date, there have been a lot of Hollywood Films under the horror genre creating multiple sub-genres such as supernatural horror, paranormal horror, comedy horror, psychological horror, horror thrillers, serial killer themes, bloodshed themes, cannibal themes, etc.

-Over time, this genre has been used by the filmmakers as an experiment to try something new that could scare people across the globe.
+Over time, this genre has been used by filmmakers as an experiment to try something new that could scare people across the globe.

 While some of the movies are based on true events, there are many that are fiction stories developed by the screenwriters or adapted from popular novels and books by well-known authors of this genre in the literature world.

 Just like many, even I watch horror Films simply to get the shivers and shocks at times as I believe it gives a whole new experience and different kind of thrill and excitement.
 So, today I will share some of the best Hollywood Horror Movies that would literally give you nightmares once you watch them.

 If you are from India or South Asia then you can also watch these Hollywood Horror Films in Hindi, Tamil, Urdu, Bengali, and other Indian regional Languages.